apache/airflow/README.md

 | SQLite       | latest stable             | latest stable            |
 | Kubernetes   | 1.16.2, 1.17.0            | 1.16.2, 1.17.0           |

-> Note: SQLite is used primarily for development purpose.
+> Note: SQLite is used primarily for development purposes.

 ### Additional notes on Python version requirements